Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 cat file.txt | fmt | pr | lpr
 ```

-Here, the output from `cat` goes as input to `fmt`, the output from `fmt` goes as input to `pr`, and s on. `fmt` formats the results into a tidy paragraph. '`'pr` paginates the results.
+Here, the output from `cat` goes as input to `fmt`, the output from `fmt` goes as input to `pr`, and so on. `fmt` formats the results into a tidy paragraph. '`'pr` paginates the results.
 And `lpr` sends the paginated output to the system printer.
 All in a single line!